 CODE SEASONALITY DEFINITION 1 Resident The species is/was known or thought very likely to be resident throughout the year.
-2 Breeding Season Capable of breeding.
-3 Non-breeding Season The species is/was known or thought very likely to occ Non-breeding Season regularly during the non-breeding season.
-In the Euras and North American contexts, this encompasses 'winter' 4 Passage The species is/was known or thought very likely to occur regularly during a relatively short period(s) of the year on migration between breeding and non-breeding ranges.
+2 Breeding Season The species is/was known or thought very likely to occur regularly during the breeding season and to breed or capable of breeding.
+3 Non-breeding Season The species is/was known or thought very likely to occur regularly during the non-breeding season.
+In the Eurasian and North American contexts, this encompasses 'winter'.
+4 Passage The species is/was known or thought very likely to occur regularly during a relatively short period(s) of the year on migration between breeding and non-breeding ranges.
 5 Seasonal Occurrence Uncertain The species is/was present, but it is not known if it is present during part or all of the year.

-1) 'Regularly' means known or thought to occur in at least 30% of years.
-Where it is deemed important to record the occurrence of breeding/passage etc. for a species which occurs less often than 30% of years (for example because the population is now tiny), the category can be ticked, but a comment added to the dist_comm field (e.g., "Only recorded in 2 years during 1985-2000").

-2) If the species does not regularly breed, but there are occasional breeding records, this can be noted in the dist_comm field.

-3) If there is insufficient information to be confident of assigning Non-breeding Season vs. Passage categories, a best guess should be made, and a comment entered in the dist_comm field that some ambiguity exists.
+- 1) 'Regularly' means known or thought to occur in at least 30% of years.
+Where it is deemed important to record the occurrence of breeding/passage etc. for a species which occurs less often than 30% of years (for example because the population is now tiny), the category can be ticked, but a comment added to the dist_comm field (e.g., "Only recorded in 2 years during 1985-2000"). - 2) If the species does not regularly breed, but there are occasional breeding records, this can be noted in the dist_comm field. - 3) If there is insufficient information to be confident of assigning Non-breeding Season vs. Passage categories, a best guess should be made, and a comment entered in the dist_comm field that some ambiguity exists.
 Where there is extreme uncertainty, the "Seasonal Occurrence Uncertain" value should be used.